Tequilaphazzz/smm-expert-with-ai/README.md

     ```

 3.  **Configure environment variables:**
-    Create a `.env` file and add your OpenAI and VKontakte API keys:
+    Create a `.env` file and add your OpenAI and VK API keys:
     ```bash
     OPENAI_API_KEY=<your_openai_api_key>
     VK_API_KEY=<your_vk_api_key>